-As a condition of continued assistance, the Authority may impose conditions upon the family that must be satisfied to avoid adverse action.
-Conditions may include:

-- Change in household composition including the removal of any household member who participated in or was responsible for the offense; - Repayment of Family Debts; - Continued monitoring including ongoing inspections or requirement to provide documents; - Limiting the methods of communication the family may have with the Authority.
+- A. Impose sanctions on a case-by-case basis; and/or - B. As a condition of continued assistance, impose conditions upon the family that must be satisfied to avoid termination of assistance.
+Conditions may include but are not limited to: - 1.
+Change in household composition including the removal of any household members who participated in or were responsible for the action or failure; - 2.
+Repayment of family debts owed to HAGC or to another PHA; - 3.
+Continued monitoring including ongoing inspections or requirements to provide information and documents; and - 4.
+Limiting the methods of communication the family may have with HAGC.